SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/aws/aws_flow_logs.md

 ### Create a SQS queue

-This integration relies on S3 Event Notifications to discover new S3 objects.
+This integration relies on S3 Event Notifications (SQS) to discover new S3 objects.

-To be enable to set the S3 Event Notification:
+To enable the S3 Event Notification:

 1. Create a queue  in the SQS service according [this guide](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-configure-create-queue.html).
-2. In the Access Policy step choose the advanced configuration and adapt this configuration sample with your own SQS arn (the main change is the Service directive allowing S3 bucket access):
+2. In the Access Policy step choose the advanced configuration and adapt this configuration sample with your own SQS Amazon Resource Name (ARN) (the main change is the Service directive allowing S3 bucket access):
     ```json
     {
       "Version": "2008-10-17",